he2a/av-dl/README.md

 - For audio, selectively downloads the best possible audio stream, crops the thumbnail to 1:1 ratio while trimming any black bars, then embeds it in V0 MP3 output.

 ## Requirement
-- `youtube-dl` for downloading video/audio.
+- `yt-dlp` for downloading video/audio.
+- `python 3.6+` for running yt-dlp.
 - `ffmpeg` for media conversion.

 ## Installation
-Make sure you have [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [ffmpeg](https://github.com/FFmpeg/FFmpeg) already installed and updated.
-Clone this repo using `git clone https://github.com/he2a/youtube-dl-automation-script youtube-dl-downloader`.
-Inside you will find `youtube-dl.sh` file.
-Run `chmod +x youtube-dl.sh` inside the directory to make it executable.
+Make sure you have [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://github.com/FFmpeg/FFmpeg) already installed and updated.
+Clone this repo using `git clone https://github.com/he2a/av-dl av-dl`.
+Inside you will find `av-dl.sh` file.
+Run `chmod +x av-dl.sh` inside the directory to make it executable.
 Now, open the script using your text editor and change the download path to your choice and you are ready to use it.

 ## Settings
 ```